codeghar/ansible-roles/nginx-site-config/README.md

 Default value is _false_.
 - default_file_type: String to set the default file type in nginx.
 Default value is _text/html_.
 - domain_name - String that contains the domain name.
-For example, codeghar.com.
 Default value is _CHANGEME.com_ and **must** be changed in the playbook.
 - index_pages - String that contains a space separated list of pages to consider as an
 [index page](https://docs.nginx.com/nginx/admin-guide/web-server/serving-static-content/#root).